Words by Kim West..

 Whether you shoot digitally or feed your soul by shooting film, getting it right in the camera is so important.

 In my experience nowadays so many photographers don’t get it right in the camera and then spend precious time, which they don’t get paid for, in Photoshop or some such software program.

-“When you photograph people in colour, you photograph their clothes.
+“When you photograph people in colour, you photograph their clothes and dresses.
 But when you photograph people in Black and White, you photograph their souls!”
 Ted Grant known as ‘The Father of Canadian Photojournalist’

 In this blog I’m going to talk about my love of analogue photography, nothing digital, no computers needed!!

 But first I’ll tell you about the image above… yes believe it or not it was shot using black and white film!
 It’s one of my earliest images.
 I used a red filter which made the red of the KitKat bar lighter in colour and then an artist friend of mine hand painted in the red on my finished print..
 Brilliant!